faithfulco/andreashandelwebsite/myresources/Notes_for_website.md

 # Post ideas
-* website/blogdown post
+* how to set up a website with blogdown/hugo
-* MADA online course setup/experiences
+* MADA online course setup/experiences (mention 'date changed in yaml')
 * gh_class package to manage class with github
 * general github workflow for classes
 * conceputal thought of usefulness of certain teaching aids like metaphors/examples/jokes that might confuse-enlighten or disengage-engage